 I had mixed feelings about Egypt.
 I am glad I went, but it wasn't the most pleasant place to visit.
 And then again, I should not complain about seeing Karnak Temple, Hapshipsut's Temple, or The Valley of the Kings.
 Oh and a mummy.
 Actually I will complain about seeing the mummies at the Egypt Museum.
 That was creepy.
 Scientifically speaking, it was fascinating to see the pause in the decaying process.
 Emotionally and psychologically speaking, why did I pay did see a corpse?
 Pictures weren't allowed, so you will have to go there yourself.
 I should have bought more post cards.

 Back in Amman, I stayed with Mike and Suzanne and their two daughters.
 We went to Chili's, McDonalds, the mall and church.
-It was like we were back in Roseville, only the traffic was horrendous and the roads were more confusing and there were sheep in the Marczaks' back yard.
-I tried to drive there, it lasted 5 minutes.
+It was like we were back in Roseville, only the traffic was horrendous and the roads were more confusing and there were sheep in the Marczaks' back yard

 See the sheep?